 (3) Upon notification of probation or revocation of the status The Kentucky Board of Education shall give the district thirty (30) days to appeal the decision in writing and shall rule on the appeal at the next regularly scheduled KBE meeting following the submission of the appeal.

 (4) Any district that has had its status as a district of innovation revoked must wait one calendar before re-applying to be a district of innovation.

+Section 5.
+(1) Incorporated by reference “Districts of Innovation Application, dated

+(2) Incorporated by reference “Districts of Innovation Application Scoring Rubric”, dated